-From Umbrellas to Billionaires — the Life of Jim Maguire
+Umbrellas to Billionaires — the Life of Jim Maguire

-During a long interview I did with him several years ago, Jim said the Monmouth Beach Club was “a large part of my life.”
-His first job, for which he “had to fight,” was a club umbrella boy in the summer of 1945.
-The pay was $16.20 per week.
+During a past interview I did with Jim he said the Monmouth Beach Club was a “large part” of his life.
+His first job, for which he “had to fight,” was a club umbrella boy for Summer 1945.
+He was paid $16.20 per week.
 “I remember working hard but always loving it,” he said.
 “They were such great times.
 I met so many fine people and leaned so much.”
+A former club president, trustee and always club activist (from winning the club’s tennis championship at age 13 to pushing for facility improvements), Jim said the spot was a “vital factor” in his development as a young man.

 “Monmouth Beach values endure.”